box/box-developer-changelog/content/2020/09-29-changes-to-oauth-2-app-redirect-url-requirements.md

 release_source_url: ''
 ---

-# Changes to OAuth 2 app redirect URL requirements
+# Change to OAuth 2 app redirect URI requirements

 On October 29th, 2020, Box will begin employing stricter requirements for redirect URLs used within new and existing